Luigi Panarelli: Coaching career

 After retirement, Panarelli became a coach, making his managerial debut in charge of Altamura in 2016.
-He successively took over at Serie D club Taranto in two different stints (from August 2018 to May 2019, and successively from October 2019 to May 2020).
+He successively took over at Serie D club Taranto in two different stints (from August 2018 to May 2019 and successively from October 2019 to May 2020).

-He then served as head coach of Fidelis Andria for the 2020–21 Serie D season, which saw his club ending in third place and then being readmitted to Serie C to fill a vacancy.
-Being confirmed in charge of Fidelis Andria for the new season, he was dismissed on 11 October 2021 due to poor results.
+He then served as head coach of Fidelis Andria for the 2020–21 Serie D season, which saw his club finish in third place and then be readmitted to Serie C to fill a vacancy.
+Confirmed in charge of Fidelis Andria for the new season, he was dismissed on 11 October 2021 due to poor results.

 He then briefly served as head coach of Serie D club Casertana from 1 November to 28 December 2022.

+Panarelli successively coached Serie D amateur club Matera from September 2023 to April 2024.